netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 RFC 8519 defines a YANG data model for Access Control Lists (ACLs).
 This document discusses a set of extensions that fix many of the limitations of the ACL model as initially defined in RFC 8519.
+Specifically, it introduces augmentations to the ACL base model to enhance its functionality and applicability.

 The document also defines IANA-maintained modules for ICMP types and IPv6 extension headers.